vitaly-z/issuedepyt/README.md

 Set to the name of the field in the project representing the issue assignee.
 The YouTrack default name for this field is `Assignee`.

+##### Start Date field name

+Set to the name of the field in the project representing the issue Start Date.

+The Start Date field is used to visualize issues in a timeline.

 ##### Due Date field name

 Set to the name of the field in the project representing the issue Due Date.
 The YouTrack default name for this field is `Due Date`.

 The Due Date field is used to visualize issues in a timeline.

+##### Estimation field name

+Set to the name of the field in the project representing the a time estimate of an issue.
+Note that field type must be of type `period`.

 ##### Extra custom fields